Floe-dev/floe/README.md

 ## Project status

 Floe is in alpha.
 While in alpha, you can expect bugs, and breaking changes to the API may occur.
 That being said, the project is starting to reach a point of stability.
 If you need more stability, I would recommend waiting for the beta.
 Check the [changelog](https://www.floe.dev/changelog) for status updates.

-I am actively looking for feedback and open to contributors (please reach out in [contributing](https://discord.gg/EHwDvBhKHk) channel).

 ## Contributing